Antoni Gaudí: Seven UNESCO Works In Barcelona

 www.parkguell.barcelona

 Just north of the Gràcia district, you’ll find Park Güell.
 A 42-acre greenspace, it was originally built as an upscale housing project.
-In fact, Gaudí himself lived here the last twenty years of his life.
+Gaudí himself lived here for the last twenty years of his life.
 Near the entrance to the UNESCO park, you can see the famous ceramic-tiled salamander on the staircase.
-Additionally, stop by the top of the Laundry Room Portico, for its impressive city views.
+Please stop by the top of the Laundry Room Portico, which has impressive city views.

 Anton Gaudí's architectural masterpiece, the La Sagrada Familia church, a UNESCO World Heritage Site in Barcelona Spain